lalwaniabhi/SmogDetection/README.md

 # Project Overview

 <p>This is a project for the Project Showcase Challenge of the Udacity Facebook Secure and Private AI Challenge Scholarship Program.</p>
-<p>The purpose of the project is to detect smog using image classifcation algorithms.
-You can upload images here and our algorithms will know if the environment has smog or clear: https://smog4000.onrender.com/ </p>
+<p>The purpose of the project is to detect smog using image classifcation algorithms.</p>

 ## Smog Detection Project